 Fits well into the system

-“The combination of Desktop Central and MDM is totally right for us.
+“The combination of Desktop Central (now Endpoint Central) and MDM is totally right for us.
 We get a basic structure for all clients and mobile devices that we didn’t have before.
 Now we can be certain that everything is updated and that we have control of all our mobile devices,” Richard goes on.

 Rickard Bäckström is an IT engineer with extensive experience from several large and medium-size organisations and companies and he is satisfied.